PLSysSec/cargo-scan/README.md

 Make sure you have Python 3 and [Rust](https://www.rust-lang.org/tools/install), then run `make install`.

 This installs [cargo-download](https://crates.io/crates/cargo-download) and our fork of [MIRAI](https://github.com/facebookexperimental/MIRAI).
+Installation has currently been tested on Mac OS (Monterey) and Linux (Arch Linux).

+If you want to use the `-g` feature, you also need to install [graphviz](https://graphviz.org/download/): on Mac, `brew install graphviz`.

 ## Running an experiment